 SCA members help to support the publication of Cultural Anthropology through their membership dues.
 Authors who are members of the American Anthropological Association (AAA), but not of the SCA, must become members of the SCA before their manuscripts will be considered.
 To join the SCA, please go the membership page on the AAA website.
 Authors who are not members of the AAA may pay a submission fee of $21.00 in lieu of becoming a member of the AAA and SCA.
 To pay the submission fee, please send an email with your name and the title of your manuscript to firstname.lastname@example.org, who will reply with instructions.
 The fee is only required for an original submission, not for revised and resubmitted manuscripts.
 For more information, see our announcement about the submission policy.

 Submitting A Manuscript

-You must submit your manuscript online to the editors through the Open Journal System (OJS) used by Cultural Anthropology.
-It can be reached at http://culanth.library.duke.edu/ If you have difficulty using this system, you can email the editorial assistant at email@example.com.
+You must submit your manuscript online to the editors through the Open Journal System (OJS) used by Cultural Anthropology, which can be reached at http://culanth.library.duke.edu/.
+If you have difficulty using this system, please email email@example.com for technical assistance.
 Manuscripts are reviewed anonymously.
 Please prepare your manuscript to facilitate the double-blind review.
 Avoid references to your own work or cite it formally without self-reference.
 Manuscripts submitted to Cultural Anthropology should not be under simultaneous consideration by any other journal or have been published elsewhere.

 Revised submissions must include a detailed cover letter indicating the changes made to a manuscript, and how the author has responded to the comments of the reviewers and any editors comments.
 Authors must upload revisions to OJS as a new submission, with a note including the previous OJS manuscript ID#.